knudson1/stableGR/README.md

 ## Hardware Requirements

 The `stableGR` package requires no special hardware.
-Because the `stableGR` package is for Markov chain Monte Carlo, computers with greater RAM will complete the analyses more quickly.
-However, a 'normal' computer should suffice: the analyses were initially completed using a 500 USD netbook purchased in 2012.
+Because the `stableGR` package diagnoses convergence for Markov chains, computers with greater RAM will complete the analyses more quickly.